Stabilizing the singularity swap quadrature for near-singular line integrals: Problem setup and overview of singularity swap quadrature

 \item For closed curves (Fourier basis),

 \end{itemize} both of which admit accurate and efficient evaluation via recurrence formulas, for each power $m=1,3,5$.
 For the monomial integrals \eqref{eq:monomial_integral}, recurrence formulas are given in \cite[Appendix B]{TORNBERG2006172}, with improved stabilization for the initial values $k=1$ presented in \cite[Section 3.1]{AFKLINTEBERG2021}.
 For the Fourier integrals \eqref{eq:fourier_integral}, recurrences are provided in \cite[Lemma 2.3]{krantz2024}, along with a stabilization technique described in \cite[Appendix B]{krantz2024}.
+We note that the basis integrals in \eqref{eq:monomial_integral}-\eqref{eq:fourier_integral}, as well as the modified basis integrals introduced in Section \ref{s:modified}, admit closed-form expressions.
+However, we choose to evaluate them using recurrence relations, as this approach is computationally more efficient.

+In exact arithmetic, the combination of the interpolatory quadrature \eqref{eq:Imapprox} and recurrence relations for the basis integrals yields a formula for $I_m$ \eqref{eq:Imparam} whose accuracy is governed by the interpolation error of $F(t)$ in \eqref{eq:Fapprox}.
+In floating-point arithmetic, however, \textit{catastrophic cancellation} may occur in \eqref{eq:Imapprox} when $F(t)$ is near-vanishing for $\ggamma(t)$ close to the target point $\xx$.
+This situation typically arises when $k(\xx-\yy)$ contains one or more factors $(\xx-\yy)$, so that $F(t)$ has a root near the real parameter $t = a\coloneqq\Re(t_0)$.
+The observed cancellation has two coupled causes.

+First, if $F$ has one or more roots near $t=a$, then representing $F(t)$ in the basis $\{\varphi_k\}$, whose elements are generally of size $\mathcal{O}(1)$ near $t=a$, forces the small value of $F(t)$ for $t\approx a$ to be produced by cancellation among $\mathcal{O}(1)$ contributions.
+To illustrate, suppose that $F(t)\sim(t-a)^3$ to leading order.
+Evaluating this factor via its expanded polynomial form in the left-hand side of the following equation,

+incurs severe loss of significance for $t\approx a$, whereas evaluating it in its factored form in the right-hand side does not \cite[Section 1.4.3]{van_loan}.